SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/02-Retrieving-data.md

 [/code-task]
 [/slide]

-[slide]
+[slide hideTitle]

 # Solution: Select Employees with Filter
 [/slide]

-[slide]
+[slide hideTitle]

 # Filtering the selected rows
-Now we know how to take the information that we need and present it the way we want.
+We know how to take the information that we need and present it the way we want.

 Let's have a look at how we can filter these results to get only the results that we desire.